-One food company's recent decision between Logility and SAP for supply chain management (SCM) software devolved into a stalemate that reflected just how differently IT and business users can
+One food company's recent decision between Logility and SAP for supply chain management (SCM) software devolved into a stalemate that reflected just how differently IT and business users can sometimes view technology decisions.

 “It was a typical fight between IT and business,” said Bill McClure, vice president of business process management for Tate & Lyle, a worldwide manufacturer of food additives and ingredients.
 “Business really needs to be the one that’s making the decision.
 If they feel like IT is shoving something down their throat, it’s not very well accepted.”

 Battle lines between business users and IT came down to a few basic issues.
 Business, familiar with Logility, preferred its ease of use and simplicity.